Ishiah7/Python-Image-Filter/README.md

 # Python-Image-Filter

-This is a Python Image Filter to learn Python
+This is a Python Image Filter i made to learn Python

 Filters include:
 >Blur